Photographs Show New Orca Calf in L Pod Near Tofino : My Cowichan Valley Now

-A photograph taken near Tofino suggests a new calf may have been born in L-Pod of the Southern Resident Orcas.
+Photographs taken near Tofino suggest a new calf may have been born in L-Pod of the Southern Resident Orcas.

 The Center for Whale Research in the San Juan Islands says the newborn in the photograph appears to be about three weeks old.